IRevolution: Online Warriors of the Arab Spring

-iRevolution: Online Warriors of the Arab Spring is a documentary on Arab Spring in Bahrain (also known as the Bahraini uprising) prepared by journalist Amber Lyon for CNN.
+iRevolution: Online Warriors of the Arab Spring is a documentary on Arab Spring in Bahrain (also known as the Bahraini uprising) prepared by journalist Amber Lyon and a team of producers for CNN.
 The documentary has aired only once on CNN US channel, to a positive reception.
 It has not been aired since, and it has never aired on CNN International.
 It has been claimed that Bahrain influenced CNNi to suppress it, and subsequently CNNi has been accused of biased coverage of the Bahraini revolution in general, and of suppressing (censoring) Lyon's critical documentary in particular.
 CNNi has denied those accusations.

 Documentary

-The documentary has been prepared by a four-person team with investigative correspondent Amber Lyon and producers Taryn Fixel, Scott Bronstein, and cameraman Leon Jobe for CNN.
+The documentary has been prepared by a four-person team with investigative correspondent Amber Lyon and producers Scott Bronstein and Taryn Fixel, and producer-cameraman Leon Jobe for CNN.
 The group arrived in Bahrain in March 2011, to document the ongoing Arab Spring events there, the Bahraini uprising.
 A number of individuals the team was posed to interview have been already arrested, others, such as activist Nabeel Rajab, faced arrests and persecution after meeting with the journalists.
 The journalists themselves were subject to several hours of forced detention, and had some of their footage deleted.
 The remaining Bahraini footage was edited into a 13-minute segment in the documentary.
 The segment is highly critical of the Bahrain's authorities.

 The 1-hour documentary cost CNN about $100,000, which is said to be significantly more than the average cost of such a film.
 As of 14 September 2012, the documentary has been aired only once, on 19 June 2011 at 8pm on the United States CNN channel.

 The documentary won a 2012 Gold Medal from New York Festival's Best TV and Films.
-Amber Lyon and the documentary's lead producer Taryn Fixel, were also finalists in the 2011 Livingston Awards for Young Journalists.
+Amber Lyon and the documentary's producer Taryn Fixel, were also finalists in the 2011 Livingston Awards for Young Journalists.